Join us online on March 11 to help launch a new network for action and change.

 Association ou organisation à but non lucratif

 City Neighbors Charter School, opened in 2005, and now serves 216 students K - 8.
-In response for the demand for progressive education, we have opened two more schools to include City Neighbors Hamilton, in its fourth year and serving students in kindergarten through sixth grades (expanding gradually to become a K - 8 school), and City Neighbors High School, (est. 2010) the first truly progressive high school in the Baltimore City Public School system serving 286 students.
+In response for the demand for progressive education, we have opened two more schools to include City Neighbors Hamilton, in its fifth year and serving students in kindergarten through seventh grades (expanding to become a K - 8 school), and City Neighbors High School, (est. 2010) the first truly progressive high school in the Baltimore City Public School system serving 386 students.

 Project based learning, arts integration and inspired by the schools of Reggio Emilia in Italy, our schools are a model for innovation in public education.